Nyandoya/Portfolio/README.md

 No installation required - this is a static website.
 Simply open the *index.html* file in any modern web browser.

 ## How to Use 🧑‍🦯
-1. Clone this repository or download the ZIP file. https://github.com/Nyandoya/Portfolio.git
+1. Clone this repository or download the ZIP file.<br>
+    https://github.com/Nyandoya/Portfolio.git

 2. Open the index.html file in your browser.